lodev09/expo-recorder/README.md

 This is a wrapper component that implements [Expo Audio](https://docs.expo.dev/versions/latest/sdk/audio/) and features an animated waveform for your recording needs. 💪

+> [!NOTE]
+> This package is mostly subjective and might not fit your use case and/or design.
+>
+> I will try to make this as generic as possible, but if you want a very customized experience, feel free to copy its source code.
+Alternatively, you could submit a PR if you think it will help the general public.
+See [contributing](#contributing) to get started.

 ## Installation

 ```sh